 - Do not use the whisk attachment on your stand mixer, as it will incorporate too much air into your mixture and your frosting will not look smooth

 - Leftover buttercream can be stored in an airtight container in the refrigerator for up to two weeks.
 Buttercream can also be frozen for up to six months.
 Before reusing, bring buttercream back to room temperature and rewhip using a paddle attachment until it’s back to the correct consistency.

-- *Depending on the humidity and climate, it may be necessary to adjust the liquid and the sugar in your icing.
-If icing looks dry, add small amounts of liquid (¼ to ½ teaspoon at a time).
-If icing is too wet, add 1 tablespoon of sugar at a time.
+- *Depending on the humidity and climate, it may be necessary to adjust the liquid and the sugar in your frosting.
+If frosting looks dry, add small amounts of liquid (¼ to ½ teaspoon at a time).
+If frosting is too wet, add 1 tablespoon of sugar at a time.
 The key for both adjustments is adding small amounts until you achieve the right consistency.

 If you’d like to see this recipe in action, watch this video on How to Make Buttercream Frosting.